-- twine to hang (not essential)
+Twine to hang (not essential)

 And that is IT!

-2) CHOOSE YOUR PATTERN (OR NOT)
+2) DECIDE ON YOUR PATTERN

 3) CUT, TIE AND REPEAT...x10000000000

 Cut pieces of yarn that are double the length that you want your wall hanging to be.
 To attach them to the pole, fold a piece of yarn in half, put the folded end under the pole, poke the ends through the loop and pull it tight.

 4) TRIM INTO SHAPE

-To hang it up, you can either tie a large length of twine to each end of the pole and hang it from a single nail, or you can put in 2 nails either side and rest the pole along the top.
+This works best if you hang it in place on the wall first.
+To hang it up, you can either tie a large length of twine or yarn to each end of the pole and hang it from a single nail, or you can put in two nails either side at an upward angle and rest the pole along the top.